incoming webhooks

 Mapping the lists field

 The special case of the "lists" field is highlighted here.
-In this field you have to pass the identifier of the list or lists receiving the campaign.
-In case it is more than one list, the JSON received must contain a key with a series of identifiers in list format.
+In this field you have to pass the identifier of the receiving list or lists of the campaigns.
+In case there is more than one list, the JSON received must contain a key with a series of identifiers in list format.

-However, when creating the webhook incoming, in the Payload incoming field, you will have to copy your JSON by adding quotation marks to the list.
-In this way the node that contains the lists will be interpreted as an end node that contains a value and not an intermediate one.
-Below is an example JSON (it could have any other format) to illustrate it:
+However, when creating the input webhook, in the input Payload field, you will have to copy your JSON adding quotes to the list.
+In this way the node containing the lists will be interpreted as a final node containing a value and not an intermediate one.
+Below is an example JSON (could be in any other format) to illustrate:

 In response to a request received, a JSON will always be returned whose content will depend: